Application Deadline for Spring 2024 ACS Meeting is October 2, 2023

-Eligibility: Eligible applicants must be in graduate school (and still a graduate student when they give a talk in the symposium).
-Applicants should submit their abstract through the MAPS webpage and selection “POLY” for the program area and “Excellence in Graduate Polymer Research” as the symposium.
+Eligibility: A participant must still be in graduate school in March or April when the presentation is given.
+Applicants should submit their abstract through the MAPS webpage (available until October 2, 2023) and select “POLY” for the program area and “Excellence in Graduate Polymer Research” as the symposium.

 Nomination and Application: Only one nominee/applicant per department is allowed and previous participants in this symposium are not eligible.
-Nomination/application packages (see below) should be sent by email to Dr. H. N. Cheng firstname.lastname@example.org and should include:
+Please send your nomination/application package (see below) via email to Dr. Jeffrey Self (email@example.com) by October 2, 2023.
+The package should include:

 For information on previous symposia please see: